kwaldenphd/curriculum/syllabi/eoc-spring.md

 - Reflection
 - Lab notebook

-## Week 6: Understanding the landscape, history, and syntax of programming languages
+## Week 6: How can we access and use relational databases in Python?

 ### Assigned Material